 A faster sale could save money

 Auction sales can also help reduce your costs though.
-Even if a seller does achieve a lower price selling through auction, they may save money elsewhere.
+Even if you do achieve a lower price selling through auction, many sellers save money elsewhere.

 2. Why are modern auctions more expensive than traditional auctions?